pelicanmapping/OSGeoLive-doc/en/overview/osgearth_overview.rst

 * Drape vector (GIS) data on the terrain
 * Reproject data among different coordinate reference systems
 * Place external models on the terrain with lat/long coordinates
 * Do fast intersection testing
-* Incorporate new data into existing VPB databases (without rebuilding them)
-* Access terrain tiles directly for non-visual processes
+* Integrate your own shaders for custom rendering

 Things you can see:

 * GeoTIFF imagery and Digital Elevation Model (DEM) files (plus lots of other formats)
-* Vector data like ESRI shapefiles
+* Vector data like ESRI shapefiles or OpenStreetMap data
 * OGC-compliant web mapping data (like WMS_)
 * GIS layers published with MapServer_ or `ESRI ArcGIS Server`_
 * Online maps like OpenStreetMap_, `ArcGIS Online`_, or `NASA OnEarth`_